Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 ### The meaning of life

 In programming languages, you can set a "seed" for a random number generator.
-The seed is the inital starting state of the random number generator.
+The seed is the initial starting state of the random number generator.

 This means you can influence the numbers of a random number generator.
 For example: